neicnordic/neic.no/_posts/29-04-29-staff-exchange.md

 ---
 title: "Staff Exchange – Juha Törnroos"
-summary: "Juha Törnroos participated in a staff exchange last year and had the opportunity to work in Barcelona for eight months.
-Juha is working in ELIXIR Finland and through the exchange he had the opportunity to collaborate with the Spanish ELIXIR Node.
+summary: "Juha Törnroos participated in a staff exchange last year and worked in Barcelona for eight months.
+Juha is working in ELIXIR Finland and collaborated with the Spanish ELIXIR Node.
 He also works in the NeIC Tryggve project funded by NeIC and the ELIXIR nodes of participating countries."
 photo: "/assets/images/Juha_Tornroos_news.jpg"
 ---